yromariogh/curriculum/content/authors/admin/_index.md

 ## About Me

 I am a Master's student in Systems Engineering at Universidad Industrial de Santander and a dedicated young researcher.
 I graduated Cum Laude from the Systems Engineering program in 2023 at the Universidad Industrial de Santander.
 My undergraduate thesis received the Outstanding Undergraduate Thesis Award.
-In the same year, I was awarded the IEEE Signal Processing Society (SPS) Scholarship.
+In 2023 and 2024, I was awarded the IEEE Signal Processing Society (SPS) Scholarship.
 My research areas include computational imaging, signal processing, and deep learning.
 I am deeply passionate about research, driven by the belief that technology and innovation can create significant positive impacts.